 Each of us has a responsibility to engage in a balanced, fact-based and constructive discussion about the role responsibly produced Canadian oil and gas can play in advancing environmental innovation around the world, and how Canada’s energy resources are in the best interests of the planet.

 Further, we all need to foster an informed conversation about the importance of our energy sector to Canada’s economic prosperity.
-For example, more than $490 billion of revenues were generated for our governments between 2000-2018 by the industry.
+For example, more than $700 billion of revenues were generated for Canadian governments by the industry between 2000 and 2019.

 This discussion must include a clear recognition that Canada is a global leader when it comes to important topics such as clean technology, environmental innovation, renewable power generation, reducing gas flaring volumes, emission intensity reductions, carbon capture, and carbon pricing initiatives.

 > Oil and gas demand will continue to grow for decades to come and will remain fundamental to our global energy mix.
-The International Energy Agency estimates the world will need between $12 - $17 trillion of additional investment in oil and gas by 2040 to avoid supply shortages.
+The International Energy Agency estimates the world will need between $12 to $17 trillion of additional investment in oil and gas by 2040 to avoid supply shortages.
 The IEA also estimates that demand for liquefied natural gas (LNG) will double in that same time frame.
-The question is whether or not the world’s energy supply should come from producers who implement the highest environmental standards in the world, as Canada does.
+The question is whether or not the world’s energy supply should come from producers who implement the highest Environmental, Social and Governance standards in the world, as Canada does.

 > Of the world’s top 15 oil reserve holders, Canada ranks 1st on all 3 of the aforementioned indexes.
 That’s leadership.